 Went a bit off-topic there with the warehouse photos, but you get the gist.

 For a big European city, Porto’s food is deliciously different and surprising, without being expensive.

 Sometimes, on holiday (looking at you, Germany), it’s hard to eat out and get your daily veg intake.
 You’ll have no trouble with Portuguese dining because almost every meal comes with a side serving of veg.
 Apart from when you order a francesinha.
 Naturally.

-Save and share: What to eat in Porto, Portugal – 7 of the best restaurants and bars
+Save and share: Where and what to eat in Porto, Portugal – 7 of the best restaurants and bars

 If you enjoyed this post on the best restaurants in Porto, why not hover over one of the below images and save to your Pinterest board?
 (Desktop only).